cwchentw/lightweight-cms/content/basic-usage.md

 If you modify anything locally, repeat the command to update your change in a production environment.

 Set the configuration of a web server accordingly.
-[Here](https://github.com/cwchentw/mdcms/blob/master/tools/etc/nginx.conf) is a sample Nginx configuration.
+[Here](https://github.com/cwchentw/mdcms/blob/master/tools/etc/nginx.conf) is a sample Nginx configuration to run a mdcms site.

 (Optional) Save the local repo to a remote site: